SanchoBlaze/blazeislebot/ECONOMY_README.md

 ### 🎣 Fishing System

 The fishing system allows players to catch fish and sell them for coins.
-Fish have different rarities and sell prices, and fishing rods can improve your chances of catching rare fish.
+The system features fishing rods for cooldown reduction and bait for rarity boosts, mirroring the farming system design.

 #### Fishing Mechanics
-- **Cooldown**: 30 minutes between fishing sessions
+- **Dynamic Cooldown**: 18-30 minutes between fishing sessions (based on your best fishing rod)
 - **Fish Rarities**: Common, Uncommon, Rare, Epic, Legendary
 - **Sell Prices**: Fish can be sold back to the shop for coins
-- **Fishing Rods**: Permanent items that boost rare fish catch rates
+- **Fishing Rods**: Permanent items that reduce fishing cooldown
+- **Bait**: Consumable items that boost rare fish catch rates with success rates
 - **Admin Control**: Server admins can add custom fish using `/economy-admin add-item`

 #### Default Fish Types